Skip to main content

 Initial strategies focus on two main areas ∞ nutritional intake and physical activity.
 These are the most potent levers for improving how your cells listen to insulin.
 A diet focused on whole, unprocessed foods helps to prevent the sharp spikes in blood glucose that demand a large insulin response.

-Similarly, regular makes your muscles more receptive to insulin, allowing them to take up glucose more efficiently.
+Similarly, regular physical activity makes your muscles more receptive to insulin, allowing them to take up glucose more efficiently.
 These actions are the foundational steps in rewiring the body’s metabolic circuitry and beginning the process of symptom resolution.

 Intermediate

 To effectively influence PCOS symptoms, lifestyle modifications must be approached with clinical precision.
 These interventions are biological signals that directly modify the core dysfunctions of the condition.
-By strategically altering diet, exercise, and stress inputs, you can systematically improve insulin signaling, reduce androgenic activity, and quiet the chronic, that perpetuates the cycle.
+By strategically altering diet, exercise, and stress inputs, you can systematically improve insulin signaling, reduce androgenic activity, and quiet the chronic, low-grade inflammation that perpetuates the cycle.

 Targeted Dietary Protocols for Metabolic Recalibration